ConservationMetrics/gc-scripts-hub/f/connectors/alerts/README.md

 ```javascript
 `${total_alerts} new change detection alert(s) have been published on your alerts dashboard for the date of ${month_year}.
 The following activities have been detected in your region: ${description_alerts}.
 Visit your alerts dashboard here: https://explorer.${community_slug}.guardianconnector.net/alerts/alerts.
 If you are using CoMapeo with an archive server enabled, you can receive the alerts by synchronizing.`
 ```

+There are translations in English, Dutch, Portuguese, and Spanish available, with a unique content template SID for each.